Jamie Pollock, THAT own goal & how Man City fans earned their stripes

 Lee Bradbury, a man synonymous with City’s failings, would equalise in the game to earn his side a point, giving them a chance of staying up on the final day when they faced Stoke, but they needed other results to go their way.

-Naturally, City were victorious at the Britannia (as it was then), beating their fellow relegation victims 5-2, but were relegated anyway as QPR survived.
+Naturally, City were victorious at the Britannia (as it was then), beating their fellow relegation victims 5-2, but they were relegated anyway as QPR survived.

 Rangers supporters were so grateful for Pollock’s gift that the Scot was later named the most influential human being of the millennium in a poll they hijacked, beating Jesus Christ and Karl Marx into second and third place, respectively.